-The family-operated Santa Cruz Beach Boardwalk celebrated its Centennial in 2007.
-One of the last of the classic seaside amusement parks in the United States, the Boardwalk is considered the best seaside amusement park in the world.
+The family-operated Santa Cruz Beach Boardwalk has been entertaining guests by the beach since 1907.
+One of the last of the classic seaside amusement parks in the United States, the Boardwalk is considered one of the best seaside amusement parks in the world.

 The Boardwalk’s roots go back to 1865, when John Leibrandt opened a public bathhouse near the mouth of the San Lorenzo River.
 Other bathhouses followed and scores of tourists began visiting Santa Cruz to enjoy the highly-touted natural medicine of bathing in salt water.